 e) In case the number of affirmative votes equals the number of steering committee members on duty divided by two, the affirmative votes prevail if they include the vote of the President, and the motion is defeated otherwise.

 Section 5.
 Motions may be presented to the Steering Committee between regular meetings by any of its members.
 Presentation of a motion shall be followed by a 7-day discussion period before the vote is called by the President.
 After the vote is called, Steering Committee members have 10 days to send their vote anonymously.
 A motion passes once affirmative votes are received from a majority of the Steering Committee.
-If sufficient affirmative votes are not received within the 10 voting days, the motion is defeated.
+In case no majority is reached, the affirmative votes prevail if they include the vote of the President, and the motion is defeated otherwise.
 After the 10 day voting period, the vote tally (number of votes for, against and abstaining) will be reported to the Steering Committee by the President.

 Article IV.
 Members